Republika Srpska: Waters

 Most rivers belong to the Black Sea drainage basin.
 The principal rivers are the Sava, a tributary of the Danube that forms the northern boundary with Croatia; the Bosna, Vrbas, Sana and Una, which all flow north and empty into the Sava; the Drina, which flows north and forms a significant part of the eastern boundary with Serbia, and is also a tributary of the Sava.
 The Trebišnjica is one of the longest sinking rivers in the world.
 It belongs to the Adriatic Sea drainage basin.
 Skakavac Waterfall on the Perućica is one of the highest waterfalls in the country, at about 75 m in height.
 The most important lakes are Bileća Lake, Lake Bardača (which includes a protected wetland area) and Balkana Lake.

 National Parks

 Demographics

-As of the 2013 census, Republika Srpska (excluding the Brčko District) has a total population of 1,228,423 and a population density of 49.9 inhabitants per square kilometre; both of these figures are much lower than in Republika Srpska's counterpart entity, the Federation of Bosnia and Herzegovina.
+As of the 2013 census, Republika Srpska has a total population of 1,228,423 and a population density of 49.9 inhabitants per square kilometre.
 Republika Srpska comprises 48% of the land area of Bosnia and Herzegovina, and is home to 34.79% of the country's total population.
 The overall life expectancy in Republika Srpska at birth was 77.15 years in 2019.

+The Republika Srpska Bureau of Statistics estimated a population of 1,114,819 in 2023.

-The total fertility rate in Republika Srpska is, as of 2019, 1.34 children per mother—one of the world's lowest.
-In 2019, the total number of live births, according to the Institute of Statistics of Republika Srpska (RZS), was 9,274.
-That same year, the number of deaths was 15,081, resulting in a natural population decrease for 5,807 inhabitants.
-Along with this natural population decrease, the entity faces considerable emigration.
-A large number of people have left the entity in recent years for the nearby European Union and beyond.
+The total fertility rate in Republika Srpska is, as of 2023, 1.45 children per mother.
+In 2023, the total number of live births, according to the Institute of Statistics of Republika Srpska (RZS), was 16,174.
+That same year, the number of deaths was 20,361, resulting in a natural population decrease of 4,187 inhabitants.